 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-Upon receipt of an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)), a EPCS non-AP MLD with EPCS priority access in the torn down state shall use the following procedure to enable EPCS priority access.
+Upon receipt of an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)), an EPCS non-AP MLD with EPCS priority access in the torn down state shall use the following procedure to enable EPCS priority access.

-The receiving non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.indication primitive.
+The receiving non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.indication primitive (#10326, #12695, #12696) for the requested service type (specified in the EPCS Control field).

-Upon receipt of the MLME-EPCSPRIACCESSENABLE.response primitive, a non-AP STA affiliated with the receiving non-AP MLD shall reply to the initiating AP MLD with an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)).
-The receiving non-AP MLD should set the Status Code field to a value of SUCCESS unless, if the non-AP MLD is unable to support EPCS priority access, the non-AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).
+Upon receipt of the MLME-EPCSPRIACCESSENABLE.response primitive (#10326, #12695, #12696) for the requested service type, a non-AP STA affiliated with the receiving non-AP MLD shall reply to the initiating AP MLD with an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) (#10326, #12695, #12696) for the requested service type.
+The receiving non-AP MLD should set the Status Code field to a value of SUCCESS unless the non-AP MLD is unable to support EPCS priority access, in which case the non-AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving non-AP MLD shall change the state of the EPCS priority access to enabled so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive (#10326, #12695, #12696) for the requested service type is equal to SUCCESS, the receiving non-AP MLD shall change the state of the EPCS priority access to enabled so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure) (#10326, #12695, #12696) with the parameters defined for the requested service type in the Priory Access Multi-Link element.

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving non-AP MLD shall keep the torn down state of the EPCS priority access so it does not only apply to subsequently transmitted traffic.
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive (#10326, #12695, #12696) for the requested service type is equal to a value other than SUCCESS, the receiving non-AP MLD shall maintain the torn down state of the EPCS priority access so it does not only apply to subsequently transmitted traffic (#10326, #12695, #12696) using the parameters defined for the requested service type in the Priory Access Multi-Link element.

-Upon receipt of an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)), a EPCS non-AP MLD with EPCS priority access enabled shall use the following procedure to tear down EPCS priority access.
+Upon receipt of an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)), an EPCS non-AP MLD with EPCS priority access enabled shall use the following procedure to tear down EPCS priority access.

 The receiving non-AP MLD shall issue an MLME-EPCSPRIACCESSTEARDOWN.indication primitive.